VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 * `-retentionPeriod` - retention period in months for the data.
 Older data is automatically deleted.
 Default period is 1 month.
 * `-httpListenAddr` - TCP address to listen to for http requests.
 By default, it listens port `8428` on all the network interfaces.

+Other flags have good enough default values, so set them only if you really need this.

 Pass `-help` to see all the available flags with description and default values.

 It is recommended setting up [monitoring](#monitoring) for VictoriaMetrics.